 It can be shocking when renewal time comes around and premiums are increasing by 10% or more when inflation is running at less than 2%.
 Dealing with the rising cost of group benefit plans can be very challenging for employers and employees.

 The bottom line is the bottom line and everyone will be happier if group insurance costs are kept down.
-Here’s a few tips to help manage the rising costs of a benefit plan.
+Here are a few tips to help manage the rising costs of a benefit plan.

 - Benchmark your plan to your industry?
 As premiere brokers, we have access to excellent data so we can benchmark plans against competing companies within any industry.

 - Review your list of paramedical practitioners.
-Paramedical practitioners like chiropractors, physiotherapists and massage therapists can be some of the most utilized component of a plan.
+Paramedical practitioners like chiropractors, physiotherapists, and massage therapists can be some of the most utilized components of a plan.
 Unfortunately, these practitioners can also be the most abused component of a group plan.
-It is so important to review of these costs.
+It is so important to review these costs.
 It can help you keep your company group plan premiums in check.
 In some examples, we have seen employers remove certain components of a plan and then add them again at a later date.

 - Incorporate a wellness program.
-Encouraging healthy living (exercise, nutrition, not smoking, etc) can have a dramatic impact on the amount of claims with the benefit program.
+Encouraging healthy living (exercise, nutrition, not smoking, etc) can have a dramatic impact on the number of claims with the benefits program.

 - Implement a group retirement plan.
-If the issue is solely about the rising cost of health care costs, one of the benefits that has a more controlled inflation rate is group retirement savings.
+If the issue is solely about the rising cost of health care costs, one of the benefits that have a more controlled inflation rate is group retirement savings.
 This might include a Group RRSP or a Defined Contribution plan.
 In both cases, the future costs of these benefits are not affected by the rising cost of health care.
-Instead retirement savings is driven by wage inflation, which is generally lower and more consistent.
+Instead, retirement savings are driven by wage inflation, which is generally lower and more consistent.
 Employers have greater control over the cost by simply setting the matching benefit.